zenith-polymtl/groundstation-script/README.md

 ros2_humble_pi: The name of the image we built

+--privileged: Makes sure it can access USB devices

+--device=/dev/ttyUSB0: Connects to USB0

 ## 4. Working with Your Own ROS2 Code and Mount Directory
 If you want to develop and run your own ROS2 code: